 - Relate respectfully and productively with other medical staff to promote collegiality, safety, and wellness

-Future session topics may include:
+Confirmed and potential future session topics include:

 Note: Session timing and registration details will be shared as each session is confirmed.